 Covering your tattoo is especially crucial if it is less than a month old.
 At this stage, you should do your best to keep it away from the sun.

-It may feel restrictive and somewhat counter-intuitive to hide your ink, but you’ll be happy about the choice in the long term.
-A prematurely faded tattoo is not only unattractive, but it is also a waste of your money to get a vibrantly-colored design that fades too quickly.
+It may feel restrictive and somewhat counter-intuitive to hide your ink, though you’ll be happy about the choice in the long term.
+A prematurely faded tattoo is not only unattractive, it is also a waste of your money.

-You can opt for light clothing that won’t make you hot.
+Opting for light clothing will help to keep you cool.
 If you’d rather not cover up, you can potentially still show off your tattoo if you ensure that you remain in shaded areas.

 Use Sunscreen When The Tattoo Has Fully Healed